 Upon acceptance of the final decision, the grievant waives the right to bring a lawsuit concerning any matters that were a subject of the grievance.

-If a lawsuit related to the substantive content of the grievance is initiated at any time, then this grievance process will immediately end and the grievant and the respondent are immediately released from requirements imposed by Section 12 below.
+If a lawsuit related to the substantive content of the grievance is initiated at any time, then this grievance process will immediately end and the grievant and the respondent are immediately released from requirements imposed by Section 370.010 C.12.

-Upon rejection of the final decision, the grievant and the respondent are released from the confidentiality requirements imposed by Section 12 below.
+Upon rejection of the final decision, the grievant and the respondent are released from the confidentiality requirements imposed by Section 370.010 C.12.

 Oversight: